waynelinks/webdock/repositories/php-web-server/README.md

 ## Development

 1. Go to `image/` directory.
-1. Build and test application.
+    1. Build application.
+    1. Test application.
     1. Build image.
 1. Go to `compose/` directory.
     1. Setup infrastructure.
     1. Run end-to-end tests (there is no such tests in WebDock starter).
 1. Go back to `image/` directory.
     1. Release image with version number.
 1. Tag repository with version number.

 ## Deployment

 1. Checkout repository to any released version number.
 1. Go to `compose/` directory.
-1. Set released version number in `DOCKER_IMAGE_PREFIX` variable (in `.env` file).
+    1. Set released version number in `DOCKER_IMAGE_VERSION` variable (in `.env` file).
     1. Setup infrastructure.

 ## Contributing